 Rabbi Francine Roston

-Rabbi Francine Roston is the founder of Glacier Jewish Community / B’nai Shalom which serves the Jewish community of the Flathead Valley in northwest Montana.
-She is co-founder of a local Interfaith Clergy group, and a regular volunteer for the Glacier National Park Citizen Science Program and Land to Hand Montana.
-Rabbi Francine is also a board member of the mindfulness-based, online Jewish community Path With Heart and teaches mindfulness meditation locally and online.
+Rabbi Francine Roston is the founder of Glacier Jewish Community which serves northwest Montana.
+She is co-founder of a local Interfaith Clergy group and volunteers for Glacier National Park and the North Valley Foodbank.
+Francine is also a board member and teacher for the mindfulness-based, online Jewish community Path With Heart.

-Before moving to Montana, Rabbi Francine served as a congregational rabbi for Conservative congregations in New Jersey for sixteen years.
-When Rabbi Francine was hired by Congregation Beth El in South Orange, NJ, she broke the “stained glass ceiling” as the first Conservative woman rabbi to serve a congregation larger than 500 households.
-She received ordination in 1998 from the Jewish Theological Seminary of America in New York and a BA in Near Eastern and Judaic Studies at Brandeis University.
+For sixteen years, Francine served Conservative congregations in New Jersey.
+In 2005, when she was hired by Congregation Beth El in South Orange, NJ, she broke the “stained glass ceiling,” becoming the first Conservative woman rabbi to serve a congregation larger than 500 households.

-After the Roston family traveled to Montana a few years in a row, they fell in love with the lifestyle and natural surroundings of the area.
-Rabbi Francine and her family moved to Montana in 2014.
-Soon after, in the winter of 2016-17, her family and community experienced neo-nazi cyberterrorist attacks and harassment.
-The lessons Rabbi Francine learned from this experience directed her to focus her studies and teaching in the areas of trauma, healing, resiliency, and mindfulness.
+The Roston family moved to Montana in 2014.
+Soon after, in the winter of 2016-17, her family and community experienced neo-nazi cyberterrorism and harassment.
+The lessons Francine learned from this experience directed her to focus her studies and teaching in the areas of trauma, healing, resiliency, and mindfulness.

-Rabbi Francine is a trained teacher of the Community Resiliency Model helping individuals develop resiliency skills and guiding communities to be trauma-sensitive and resiliency-focused.
+Francine is a trained teacher of the Community Resiliency Model helping individuals develop wellness skills and guiding communities to be trauma-sensitive and resiliency-focused.
 She is also a certified Teacher of Mindfulness Meditation under the direction of renowned teachers Tara Brach & Jack Kornfield.
+Francine writes on Substack @francineroston406.